Board Games: A Trip Down Memory Lane

 We played a lot of Yahtzee,™ and my mom and a good friend of hers used to sit several evenings a week and play an entire scoresheet of 6 games each time!
 Best of all, the number of people who can play at any one time is, in theory, limitless.
 Naturally, there are limits of practicality, but there are no game-imposed limits.
 It is not a game designed for any certain number of players.

-Among the standard Scrabble® rules is "no foreign words."
+For example, among the standard Scrabble® rules is "no foreign words."
 In our family, we stretched this by quite a wide margin, reasoning that after all, English is rather a bastard language, with a high percentage of its words either derived or directly taken from other languages.
-Ergo, "there is no such thing as a foreign word." ;-) We sometimes also pretended that we were French, so only French words were allowed.
+Ergo, "there is no such thing as a foreign word."
+We sometimes also pretended that we were French, so only French words were allowed.
+That can be a real challenge, if, like my mother and I, you are not fluent, but know only enough to barely get by, asking perhaps where the restroom is, or the bus station.

 For vocabulary-boosting, dictionary skills, spelling and social skills, there are few board games rivaling Scrabble.A four-player game, there are some rules that can be decided by the players, such as agreeing on which dictionary will be used to settle disputes, whether or not a timer will be set for each turn and whether to keep score or just play for fun.